jeralyntrose-glitch/InnerVerse/replit.md

 # Overview

-This is a FastAPI-based PDF Q&A application that allows users to upload PDF documents, processes them into chunks, stores them in Pinecone vector database, and enables querying the documents using OpenAI's GPT for intelligent answers based on document content.
-The app is fully functional and ready for deployment on Replit with 24/7 uptime.
+This is a FastAPI-based PDF Q&A application with a modern web interface that allows users to upload PDF documents, processes them into chunks, stores them in Pinecone vector database, and enables querying the documents using OpenAI's GPT for intelligent answers based on document content.
+The app features both a drag-and-drop upload interface and an integrated chat system for asking questions about uploaded documents.

-# Recent Changes (October 12, 2025)
+# Recent Changes (October 14, 2025)

-- ✅ Migrated to new Pinecone API (Pinecone class instead of deprecated pinecone.init())
+- ✅ Complete frontend rebuild with modern drag-and-drop UI (index.html, style.css, script.js)
-- ✅ Optimized upload performance with batch Pinecone upserts (prevents timeouts)
+- ✅ Fixed /query endpoint to accept JSON body (QueryRequest model with document_id and question)
-- ✅ Added CORS middleware for cross-origin access
+- ✅ Integrated chat interface that tracks uploaded document_id and enables Q&A
-- ✅ Using FastAPI's built-in /docs and /openapi.json endpoints
+- ✅ Added clipboard auto-copy for document IDs after upload
-- ✅ Added comprehensive debug logging (🛬 file receipt, ❌ errors, ✅ success)
+- ✅ Fixed static file serving with proper /static/ mount paths
-- ✅ All dependencies confirmed in requirements.txt
+- ✅ Added cache control headers to prevent browser caching issues
-- ✅ Server configured to run on port 5000
+- ✅ Removed duplicate Pydantic import and cleaned up code structure

 # User Preferences